Skip to content

 2. Bioswales

 A green alternative to storm sewers, bioswales are natural stormwater runoff conveyance systems.
-They can absorb low flows or carry runoff from heavy rains to storm sewer inlets or even directly to surface waters.
-Bioswales improve water quality by infiltrating the first flush of storm water runoff and filtering the large storm flows they convey.
+They can absorb low flows or carry runoff from heavy rains to storm sewer inlets or surface waters.
+Bioswales improve water quality by infiltrating the first flush of stormwater runoff and filtering the large storm flows they convey.

 bioswale cross section